3 Oldest Cities In The US

 Best Time To Visit

 As Santa Fé is located in the west, it would seem that any time is the best to visit.
-Temperatures do have a wide range in this area but with averages in the high 20s to the high 70s, the best time to visit is September through November, when the greatest amount of festivals take place.
+Temperatures do have a wide range in this area, but with averages in the high 20s to the high 70s, the best time to visit is September through November, when the greatest amount of festivals take place.

-6 Other Interesting Old Cities In The United States
+6 Other Interesting Old Cities in the United States

 Although these cities may not be the oldest in the entirety of the United States, they still have their roots dating back hundreds of years ago.
-However, they’re also exceptional due to other historical facts that contribute to the United States becoming the country it is today.
-Here are 6 other interesting cities that also just so happen to be some of the oldest in the country.
+However, they’re also exceptional due to other historical facts that contributed to the United States becoming the country it is today.
+Here are six other interesting cities that also just so happen to be some of the oldest in the country.

-Annapolis, Maryland
+1. Annapolis, Maryland

 Chesapeake Bay, Annapolis in Maryland